High-Beam Headlights 101: Everything You Need to Know to Be a Safe Driver

 Even within urban areas, the roads can be dark with low visibility.
 You can use high beams to see further ahead if you are driving in an urban area without street lighting.
 Using high beams in those situations will make the roads safer for pedestrians and bicyclists on or near the road.

 Be prepared to dip your headlights to avoid blinding other drivers.
-We’ll go through when to dip your headlights in more detail later in this article.

 2 – On interstate highways, country roads, and rural areas

 On any country roads or rural areas with sparse street lighting, you should use high beams as often as you can.
-High beams will allow you to drive much safer and with more confidence.
+They will allow you to drive much safer and with more confidence.
 The additional light will allow you to see animals on or close to the road and, more importantly, pedestrians and bicyclists walking on the edge of the road.

 3 – On interstate highways